FlorinAndrei/MMLU-Pro/README.md

 This is a fork of the MMLU-Pro repo: https://github.com/TIGER-AI-Lab/MMLU-Pro

-I've updated requirements.txt and made an install script, so that the code works with more recent module versions.
+I've updated requirements.txt and made an install script, so that the code works with more recent module versions:

+- PyTorch 2.9.0
+- Transformers 4.57.3
+- vLLM 0.11.2

+The venv is compatible and was tested with CUDA 13.0.

 Run `install.sh` to create the venv and populate it with modules.